 Everest Heli Treks are an increasingly popular way to explore the inner reaches of the Himalayas offering a completely new and unique perspective.
 There is no other way to see all the majesty of the Khumbu Valley as it leads up to the base of the tallest mountain on the planet.
 However, if the idea of trekking in the Himalayas is high on the bucket list, but maybe the body is saying it may be a little much, then adding a helicopter flight back to Kathmandu is perfect.
 The knees are spared, your time is shortened to allow for other activities in Nepal, and the pictures from the helicopter will rival anything from a magazine.

 If any of this sounds even remotely amazing, and trekking to Everest Base Camp has been on the short-list, then it’s time to start planning for this incredible opportunity.
 The fall season is fast approaching, and it tends to be the busiest for tourists.
 Generally, Nepal will see the most travellers from September through November.
-Spring is also a glorious time to visit and sees slightly less tourist from March to May.
+Spring is also a glorious time to visit and sees slightly less tourists from March to May.
 Whichever season you choose, know that the Everest Heli treks are one of the most memorable and fun ways to come and experience this truly magnificent country and see the highest mountain on earth.
 Get ready to fly over one of the most magnificent places on earth and experience Everest like few others have.
-Come to see, and plan to feel the incredible vibrancy of all Nepal, and a Heli trek has to offer.
+Come to see, and plan to feel the incredible vibrancy of all of Nepal, and a Heli trek has to offer.

 Need to see Everest and yet don’t want to go through week-long trekking?
 Everest base camp helicopter tour is a perfect option for you and for people having limited time who wants to see the magnificent Everest from a close-up view in a single day.
-Board a helicopter flight from Kathmandu, fly over the Himalayas, have breakfast at one of the world’s highest resort and be back in the city by afternoon.
+Board a helicopter flight from Kathmandu, fly over the Himalayas, have breakfast at one of the world’s highest resorts and be back in the city by afternoon.
 If this sounds appealing, get in touch with us as we have daily departures during the season time.